 An avid adventurer and sailor, Bruce enjoys the challenge of creating new companies and navigating new markets.
 He is interested in growing entrepreneurial hubs outside of Silicon Valley, with a particular focus on the Pacific Northwest.
 Bruce also is committed to sharing his knowledge and experience through the Traction Gap Framework™, which helps entrepreneurs navigate the critical go-to-market period between initial product release (IPR) and reaching minimal viable traction (MVT).

 As a son of school teachers, Bruce supports continued education.
-He founded GreenFig to provide applied business science training higher-ed students and individuals in job transition such as women returning to the workforce and veterans returning to civilian roles.
+He founded GreenFig to offer applied business science training to higher-ed students and individuals in job transition such as women returning to the workforce after child rearing and veterans returning from active duty to civilian roles.